RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-ping-identity.md

     This information will be needed once we configure SAML in the Redis Cloud admin console.

     * Select **Download Metadata**.
 An XML file will be downloaded.
-Open it and copy the certificate, which is required for the configuration in SM.
+Open it and copy the certificate, which is required for the configuration in admin console.

     {{<image filename="images/rc/saml/ping_identity_saml_10.png" alt="" >}}{{</image>}}